 Keeping your No Bake Coconut Cookies Low Carb & Sugar Free

 Generally, no bake cookies and other no bake desserts rely on a sticky sweetener of some kind to bind the ingredients together.
 But, to make low carb no bake cookies, sticky sweeteners like honey and maple syrup won’t do the trick.

-Of course, you could make these no bake coconut cookies with a traditional sticky sweetener like honey or maple syrup, they just won’t be low carb cookies anymore.
-So, to keep my no bake coconut cookies sugar free, I use a low carb fiber syrup as the sticky sweetener!
+Of course, you could make these no bake coconut cookies with a traditional sticky sweetener like honey or maple syrup.
+However, they just won’t be low carb cookies anymore.
+So, to keep my no bake coconut cookies sugar free, I use a low carb fiber syrup as the sweetener!

 If you’ve never used or heard of fiber syrup, most are made from plant-based carbs called isomalto-oligosaccharides (IMOs) that come from natural sources like fruits and veggies.
 And, those IMOs are digestion-resistant carbs that move through the body without affecting blood sugar, like dietary fiber.

 But, they provide the sugar free sticky sweetness that these low carb no bake coconut cookies need!
 You probably won’t see low carb fiber syrup in your grocery store, but I just buy mine online.
 It is somewhat pricey, but it’s a solid investment if you plan on trying out other low carb desserts recipe!

 These aren’t just clean, healthy coconut cookies, but they’re also low carb and keto cookies.
 And, on a keto diet especially, it’s important to include LOTS of quality fat sources to fuel ketosis.

 (If you’re unfamiliar with ketogenic diets or want to learn more about keto, check out my Keto 101 video!)

 Luckily, all of the coconut in these no bake coconut cookies has each treat oozing with satiating, heart healthy saturated fats and energizing medium-chain triglycerides (MCTs)!